-The primary objective of LocalTapiola Life's fixed income investments is to secure the value of invested funds and thus ensure that customers can be rewarded with a return that is at least equivalent to their minimum requirement.
+The primary objective of LocalTapiola General's fixed income investments is to secure the value of investments and to achieve an investment income that is at least equivalent to the return requirement on technical provisions.
 A secondary objective is to seek a return exceeding the benchmark index with moderate risk allocation within the fixed income portfolio.

 Fixed income risks consist of interest rate fluctuations and the investment target's credit risks.
-In addition to the interest rate of government bonds and the intra-bank interest rate, interest rate risk is also affected by fluctuations in individual corporate bond interest spreads.
+In addition to the interest rate of government bonds and the intra-bank interest rate, interest rate risk is also affected by fluctuations in individual corporate bond interest spread.